maehr/awesome-digital-history/README.md

 ### Great Britain

 - [The Proceedings of the Old Bailey](https://www.oldbaileyonline.org/) - London's Central Criminal Court, 1674 to 1913.
+- [](https://www.nationalarchives.gov.uk/) - A non-ministerial department, and the official archive and publisher for the UK Government, and for England and Wales.
 - [NLS](https://data.nls.uk/data/) - Data collections from the National Library of Scotland.

 ### Netherlands